openfoodfoundation/openfoodnetwork/CONTRIBUTING.md

 Set up your local development environment by following the appropriate guide from the `Development environment setup` section in the [developer wiki](https://github.com/openfoodfoundation/openfoodnetwork/wiki).

-Fork the repo using the `Fork` button in the top-right corner of this screen.
-Then add the your fork as a remote on your local machine:
+Add an `upstream` remote that points to the main repo:

     cd ~/location-of-your-local-ofn-repo
+    git remote add upstream https://github.com/openfoodfoundation/openfoodnetwork

+If you haven't already done so, fork this repo using the `Fork` button in the top-right corner of this screen.
+Then ensure that your fork is listed as the `origin` remote on your local machine.

-    git remote add your-username https://github.com/your-username/openfoodnetwork
+    git remote set-url origin https://github.com/your-username/openfoodnetwork

-Fetch the latest version of `master` from the main repo:
+Fetch the latest version of `master` from `upstream` (ie. the main repo):

-    git fetch origin master
+    git fetch upstream master

-Create a new branch on your local machine for (based on `origin/master`):
+Create a new branch on your local machine for (based on `upstream/master`):

-    git checkout -b branch-name-here --no-track origin/master
+    git checkout -b branch-name-here --no-track upstream/master

 If you want to run the whole test suite, we recommend using a free CI service to run your tests in parallel.
 Running the whole suite locally in series is likely to take > 40 minutes.
 [TravisCI][travis] and [SemaphoreCI][semaphore] both work great in our experience.
 Either way, make sure the tests pass on your new branch:

-    rspec spec
+    bundle exec rspec spec

 ## Making a change

 Make your changes to the codebase.
 We recommend using TDD.
-Make changes and get the test suite back to green.
+Add a test, make changes and get the test suite back to green.

-    rspec spec
+    bundle exec rspec spec

 Once the tests are passing you can commit your changes.
 See [Making a great commit][great-commit] for more tips.